nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Summarise feature

-The summarise mechanism implements the following sequence and interactions for the method call execute("summarise") on a LogicManager object.
+The summarise mechanism implements the following sequence and interactions for the method call execute("summarise").

-In order for this feature to be unique and not overlap what the List feature has to offer, summarise helps to calculate how many students who are covid positive in each block of the hall, alongside those who are negative and on health risk notice.
-This helps the hall masters determine if there is a spread of virus in any particular block.
+#### What is the sumamrise feature

+The summarise feature allows users to visualise the statistics of students in the Hall by their covid status and their faculty/block.
+Firstly, Tracey will calculate how many positive cases are there in total.
+She will then calculate how many are positive, negative and on HRN in each block.
+She will then do the same with the students' faculties.
+Data on each block and faculties will be drawn as pie charts and bar chart on a separate window.

-Tracey will then calculate those that are positive and which faculty they come from.
-This is helpful to determine if the superspreader comes from the faculty building itself.
-The hall masters and leaders can be more certain on their follow up actions to keep their hall safe.
+This is helpful to determine if there is a specific block or faculty facing a covid superspread.
+Hall masters and leaders can be more certain on their follow-up actions to keep their hall safe.
+This feature is unique from the List feature due to its additional computational ability to make better sense out of the data in Tracey.

 **Path Execution of Summarise Feature Activity Diagram is shown below:**
 ![SummariseFeatureActivityDiagram](images/SummariseFeatureActivityDiagram.png)